jiafulow/jiafulow.github.io/_posts/2016-10-31-branchless-delta-phi-in-c++.md

 ---
 layout: post
 date: 2016-10-31 15:58:22
-title: Branchless deltaPhi in C++
+title: Branchless delta-phi in C++
 categories: [codes]
 tags: [programming, physics, cpp]
 ---

-I recently found that CMSSW has a very nice implementation of deltaPhi calculation with a very clever use of `std::round()`.
+I recently found that CMSSW has a very nice implementation of delta-phi calculation with a very clever use of `std::round()`.
 See <https://github.com/cms-sw/cmssw/blob/CMSSW_8_1_X/DataFormats/Math/interface/deltaPhi.h>

 But I realized it can be made even better by removing the branching condition.
 Hence this is my modified `deltaPhi()` function: